petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/importing-fragments-and-resources.md

 ---
 # Importing Fragments and Resources

-Delectable Bonsai needs fragments and images in the site.
-With these the site creator has the resources required to create the site to meet the design and branding requirements.
+Clarity needs fragments and images in the site.
+With these the site creators have the resources required to create the site while meeting design and branding requirements.
+Log in as Preston Palmer, the site administrator user, for this exercise.

 ## Downloading and Importing the Fragments